Jewel Plummer Cobb: Final years and legacy

 Many of the policies and programs Cobb initiated during her administrative careers take form in her 1979 paper, Filters for Women in Science, where she expressed concerns about female representation in science and engineering.
 Through an analogy connecting her passion for science and demand for equity, Cobb claimed that the characteristics of the filtrate passing through a filter are primarily determined by the size of the pores, which she connected with the limitations of female employment in science.

 Cobb's insistence on providing resources and programs to increase minority representation at her colleges of employment define her legacy outside of the laboratory.

 A former student, Timothy Yarboro, stated, "I would not have become a doctor.
 Because of her, I knew it was possible."

 Cobb resided in Maplewood, New Jersey, until her death on January 1, 2017, at the age of 92.
+She died because of complications with Alzheimer's Disease.
 She was survived by her only child, Jonathan, a radiologist specializing in magnetic resonance imaging.